Developing outreach strategies for identifying and enrolling residents eligible for tax credits in Colorado

 Our Approach

-The New Practice Lab and the Colorado State Government will work together from November 2024 - February 2025 to develop an implementation plan for Colorado to help residents claim federal and state tax credits in Spring to Fall 2025.
+The New Practice Lab and the Colorado State Government worked together from November 2024 - March 2025 to develop an implementation plan for Colorado to help residents claim federal and state tax credits in Summer 2025.
 Our project has two phases, which will build on the library of knowledge the Lab has established on aiding non-filers:

-• The first phase of the project is working with the state to refine language they use in letters going out this filing season to non-filers alerting them that they may have tax credits they’re eligible for.
-Leveraging the Non-filer Landscape Research project, as well as the concurrent user-research sprint happening in Illinois, our team is working with Colorado to shape this year’s outreach.
-We will also support them in testing the impact of the non-filer outreach.
-With the letters out, the Lab will aid the state in measuring how many people filed within a month of receiving a letter, or after three, or six months.
+The first phase of the project was working with the state to craft communications (letter) going out this filing season to non-filers alerting them that they may have tax credits they’re eligible for.
+Leveraging the Non-filer Landscape Research project, as well as user-research with Colorado residents, our team worked with Colorado to shape this year’s outreach.
+We are also supporting them in testing the impact of the outreach, measuring how many people filed within a month of receiving a letter, or after three, or six months.
 What methodologies worked best to get people to file?

-• In the second phase of the project, the Lab will engage various government agencies within the state to understand what data can be shared and used to identify non-filers and potentially pre-populate a tax form, making the process of filing state returns as simple for the end-user as possible.
-Our cross agency discussions will allow the team to understand the accessibility of information within the state and develop new models for tax filing that can increase uptake of critical tax credits for those who may not otherwise access them.
+In the second phase of the project beginning in May, the Lab will leverage DOR internal data and engage various government agencies within the state to understand what data and processes can be used to identify individuals owed tax credits and potentially pre-populate a tax form, making the process of filing state returns as simple for the end-user as possible.

 ORIGINAL OBJECTIVE